learnable-content/Laravel-5/README.md

 ## Showing data

 So normally in php files we would do `<?php echo $some_variable ?>`.
 Lets say that this was data coming from the database and someone entered in html to attack our our site then we would do `<?php echo htmlentities('$some_variable'); ?>`.
 With blade syntax we can do the same like so `{{ $some_variable }}` and that is all we need.
 There is no need to even open php tags we just put that syntax in our html.
+If you're using a fron-end framework like VueJS you can ignore it `@{{ var }}`.
 Another cool thing to do is for some reason what if you wanted to check the value if it exists and if not display other data.
 Blade syntax gives us `{{ $some_variable or 'Us this instead' }}`.
 Saying if `$some_variable` does not exist then use the default string we pass it.

 ## Control structures